 - Do I have to make reservations very far in advance?

 We recommend that you make reservations as far in advance as possible since we can’t predict when each tour may fill up.
-However, if you aren’t ready to decide until you arrive, feel free to check our online reservation system for availability.
+However, if you’re welcome to wait until you arrive.

 - How will I know my trip is confirmed?